 When it comes to substance abuse and addiction, we as a society are more reactive than proactive.
-Too often, a person’s substance abuse goes unnoticed, unchecked or ignored until a disaster forces his or her loved ones to acknowledge that a serious addiction problem has developed and that something must be done about it.
+Too often, a person’s substance abuse goes unnoticed, unchecked, or ignored until a disaster forces his or her loved ones to acknowledge that a serious addiction problem has developed and that something must be done about it.

 Whether you suspect your young teenager is beginning to experiment with drugs or alcohol or you’ve noticed a regular pattern of substance abuse from your spouse, there’s never a bad time to step in and say something.
 The earlier you speak up, the more likely it is that the substance abuse will end there and not grow into something far worse.
 No matter how uncomfortable the possibility of a confrontation may make you feel, turning a blind eye is never the answer.

 This is especially true during the early stages of substance abuse, when addiction has not had enough time to establish itself.
 The longer you let an addiction run wild, the more powerful it becomes.
 According to the Office of National Drug Control Policy, early intervention is one of the most cost-effective ways to address substance abuse and reduce its impact on society.
-The same can be said about your loved one’s impact on your family.

-Knowledge is Power: Before you say anything to your loved one, be sure you’ve learned everything you can about addiction, the warning signs of abuse and the dangers of continued usage.
+Knowledge Is Power: Before you say anything to your loved one, be sure you’ve learned everything you can about addiction, the warning signs of abuse, and the dangers of continued usage.
 You want to know what you’re talking about before you say anything.

-Find a Sober Time to Say Something: While it’s important to speak up as soon as possible, you want to make sure that you and your loved one are sober.
+Find a Sober Time To Say Something: While it’s important to speak up as soon as possible, you want to make sure that you and your loved one are sober.
 This will allow you both to think more clearly and make it so your friend or family member can’t use your intoxication as a justification of their own.

 Recommend a Screening: There’s a good chance your loved one won’t agree with your assessment of his substance abuse problem, especially if it’s alcohol consumption you’re concerned with.
 A screening for alcoholism with a physician will give you both an objective view of the problem.

-You can’t afford to delay speaking to your young son, daughter or sibling about the dangers of substance abuse if you notice some warning signs.
+You can’t afford to delay speaking to your young son, daughter, or sibling about the dangers of substance abuse if you notice some warning signs.
 It’s critical to stop the problem before it gets too far out of control.

 Talking to someone close to you about their substance abuse problems is emotionally charged and can quickly deteriorate into a shouting match if the conversation is not handled correctly.
 In most cases, the substance abuser will be defensive, and your frustration may show when you try to speak to him or her.

 Using a professional interventionist will help ensure that everything goes as it’s supposed to.
 Your interventionist will coordinate the entire event, which includes determining who should attend, what to say and how to say it, and will also provide instructions on how to enforce boundaries and consequences.
-Statistics show that working with a professional interventionist results in the substance abuser accepting treatment 90 percent of the time.
+Statistics show that working with a professional interventionist can result in the substance abuser accepting treatment 90 percent of the time.

 At Unity Behavioral Health, we provide professional intervention services while offering a world-class inpatient addiction rehab experience.
-We are a nationally accredited facility with 24-hour medical care, mental health treatments and innovative therapies all at our patients’ disposal.
+We are a nationally accredited facility with 24-hour medical care, mental health treatments, and innovative therapies all at our patients’ disposal.